 The highest court in a district is of district or session judge court.
 These are the principal court of original civil jurisdiction besides High court in a state.
 District court derives its jurisdiction from the code of Civil Procedure in the civil matter.
 And as a session court, it derives jurisdiction from the code of Criminal procedure in criminal matters.
 District judge and Session judge preside over the District court and Session courts respectively.
 The Governor of the state on the advice of Chief Justice of the State appoints them.
 Beside District judge, there is a number of Additional or Assistant District judges, depending on the workload.
 Also, they have equal jurisdiction as of District or Session Judge.

 Jurisdiction of District Court

-The district court exercise jurisdiction of both original side and appellate side.
+The district court exercises the jurisdiction of both the original side and the appellate side.
 The District Court has principal civil and criminal jurisdiction.
 However, The civil courts derive their territorial and pecuniary jurisdiction from concerned state enactment on the subject matter.
 And, derives jurisdiction from the Code of criminal procedure in criminal matters.
 As per the code, a District or Session judge can award a convict, a maximum sentence of Capital Punishment.